alban-read/Scheme-Windows-Workspace/App/docs/gui.md

 If you run this is in a terminal you could hit <control><c> and it would stop.

 However this will run *in the app for ever*; since killing a running thread is a very bad thing to do; as it will often just lead to a subsequent crash.

-So the app chooses not to kill it.
+This example is especially bad; as it uses the scheme engines thread and also overwhelms the application by sending infinite messages to the transcript pane.

+Usually the workspace is not impacted by a run away script but in this case it would be.

-For that reason we often need to add an escape key check to any functions that might repeat forever.
+To avoid never ending scripts from running away I often need to add an escape key check to any functions that might repeat forever.

 ```scheme
 (when (escape-pressed?) (raise "Escape Key!"))